-Distillation is a process of separation of a specific substance from a liquid mixture by evaporating and subsequent cooling into a separate chamber.
-There are different types of distillation like
+Distillation is the process of separating a substance from a liquid mixture by evaporating and subsequent cooling into a separate chamber.
+There are different types of distillation, like

 - Simple distillation